 I gave up on cotton as it dries forever and no one has time for it on the road and many places have no dryers.
 Linen also wrinkles too much in a suitcase.

-I’m that person that can hike in sandals or flip flops (and ironically make it faster than some geared up people), so I might not be much help in the shoe department 😉
+I’m that person who can hike in sandals or flip flops, and ironically make it faster than some geared-up people.

 Q: What Are Your Favorite Places to See in Mexico?

 That’s a tough one!
 Mexico is such an amazing country with literally everything.